-MODEL NO. 137.212372
+MODEL NO. 137.407530

 When servicing use only CRAFTSMAN replacement parts.
 Use of any other parts many create a HAZARD or cause product damage.
 Any attempt to repair or replace electrical parts on this Miter Saw may create a HAZARD unless repair is done by a qualified service technician.
 Repair service is available at your nearest Sears Service Center.
-To order replacement parts by phone, call 1-888-331-4569.

-PARTS LIST FOR MITER SAW A
+PARTS LIST FOR MITER SAW (A)